Averydimbulb79/GPCH_kanban/README.md

 Expanded views can be opened by clicking either:

-• The corresponding dashboard count box
+• The dashboard count box
-• The corresponding Kanban column header
+• The corresponding column header

 Clickable column headers are identified by: